luciotato/golang-notes/OOP.md

 ###Objectives of this document

 * Ease golang learning by associating golang-specific *concepts* with previously known concepts in the OOP field.

 * ***Promote golang usage*** by easing language understanding for people coming from a heavy OOP background

 ###Why github?
 This is a discovery process, I'm writing this document to help myself understanding golang and maybe help others.
-This document is published in github because ***I'm expecting pull requests from people with a better understanding of golang internals.*** There are a lot of things to improve, but please, please do not start a pull request with [*"Technically...*"](http://xkcd.com/1475)
+This document is published in github. ***Pull requests are welcomed.***.
+There are a lot of things to improve, but please, please do not start a pull request with [*"Technically...*"](http://xkcd.com/1475)

 ##Golang Concepts
 Golang introduce words with a new golang-specific meaning, as *struct* and *interface*.